miser-

 (Latin: wretched, miserable, pitiable)

-To feel or to express sympathy, pity, or compassion.
+To feel or to express distress and sadness for someone.

-1. A feeling of sympathy and sorrow for the misfortunes, or miseries, of others.
+1. A feeling of sympathy and sorrow for the misfortunes, or miseries, of other people.

-2. An expression of sympathy with another's grief.
+2. An expression of sympathy with another person's grief.

 Is demum miser est, cuius nobilitas miserias nobilitat.